-The 2023 Alumni Service Day will take place on Saturday, April 29.
-You can find more information and register for specific events below; additional cities will be added as details are confirmed.
+The 2024 Alumni Service Day will take place on Saturday, May 4.
+Information about individual events will be added below as details are confirmed for each participating location.
 In previous years, alumni have hosted events in Anchorage, Atlanta, Chicago, Dallas, Detroit, Los Angeles, New York City, San Francisco, and Washington, DC.
-If you are interested in organizing an event in a new location or getting involved in existing activities, please reach out to Laura Gray at firstname.lastname@example.org.
+If you are interested in organizing an event in a new location or getting involved in existing activities, please reach out to Laura Gray at email@example.com.
 Go Blue!

 Alumni Service Day FAQs

 The importance of community service is one that has been encouraged for years at Michigan Law.
 We know that our alumni are also very active in their communities, and Alumni Service Day is organized around a project that can make a difference in a day in their communities.
 Whether you are planting a community garden; painting a public school; sorting food in a food bank; helping the homeless; rehabbing a home; or cleaning a river, you are sure to have an excellent time while lending a hand to a worthy organization.